NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 The following are the plugins that I have installed on Zotero:

-Zotero v6.0.31:
+Zotero v7.0.2:
-- Better BibTex for Zotero v6.7.148
+- Better BibTex for Zotero v6.7.225
-- DOI Manager v1.4.2
+- DOI Manager v1.5.0
-- Mdnotes for Zotero v0.2.3
-- ZotFile 5.1.2
-- Zutilo Utility for Zotero v3.10.0

-These plugins help me import metadata from Zotero, including but not limited to author names, journal name, year published, abstract, etc. The plugins also help me import any highlights that I made on the PDF file.
+These plugins help me import metadata from Zotero, including but not limited to author names, journal name, year published, abstract, etc. The plugins also help me import any highlights and notes that I made on the PDF file.
 These include words highlighted using the highter (including the color that I used), as well as figures that I've circled with the "Area" tool and notes I've written with the "Post-it" tool.

 <br>